afa-farkhod/Golang-Study/README.md

 - [w3schools](https://www.w3schools.com/java/default.asp) - tutorial platform free of charge
 - [Go-Packages](https://pkg.go.dev/) - Go official packages page, where you can get any Go supported packages
 - [Go-Course-YouTube](https://www.youtube.com/watch?v=yyUHQIec83I) - Golang Tutorial for Beginners | Full Go Course by TechWorld with Nana
+- [Go-Book-Pdf](https://www.golang-book.com/public/pdf/gobook.pdf) - This book will teach you how to write computer programs using a programming language designed by Google named Go